 Corporate end users will find the resources they need in one place, including End-User Briefings, Requests for Comment and more.

 As electronic payments have grown, so has their use across national borders.
-To ensure that cross-border payments are both efficient and secure, Nacha worked with the Office of Foreign Assets Control (OFAC) to develop a new ACH format that includes information on all parties to the transactions.
+To ensure that cross-border payments are both efficient and secure, the ACH Network provides an ACH format that includes information on all parties to the transactions.
 This format allows RDFIs to easily comply with the Rules and streamline international payments.

 Unemployment Benefits Return Opt-In Program: Recovery of Full and Partial Amounts

 Nacha has created an Opt-In Program to better facilitate the return and recovery of potentially fraudulent unemployment benefits originally paid by ACH credits (i.e., Direct Deposit).

 The IRS Refund Opt-In Program was developed by the IRS and Nacha to make it easier for financial institutions to return tax refund credits in cases of suspected error or fraud.